openwpm/OpenWPM/docs/Configuration.md

         background on a local machine.
   - `xvfb`:
     - Launch the browser using the X virtual frame buffer.
-In this mode, Firefox is not running in it's own headless mode, but no GUI will be displayed.
+In this mode, Firefox is not running in its own headless mode, but no GUI will be displayed.
     - This mode requires `Xvfb` to be on your path.
 On Ubuntu that is achieved by running `sudo apt-get install xvfb`.
 For other platforms check [www.X.org](http://www.X.org).
   - `headless` mode and `xvfb` are not equivalent. `xvfb` is a full browser, but you get "headless" browsing because you do not need to be in a full X environment e.g. on a server. `headless` mode is supported on all platforms and is implemented by the browser but has some differences.
-For example webGL is not supported in headless mode.
+For example WebGL is not supported in headless mode.
     <https://github.com/mozilla/OpenWPM/issues/448> discusses additional factors to consider
     when picking a `display_mode`.
 - `browser`
   - Used to specify which browser to launch.
-Currently only `firefox` is supported.
+Currently, only `firefox` is supported.
   - Other browsers may be added in the future.
 - `tp_cookies`